Xabitsuki/adamax/README.md

 - How does the complexity of words employed by a movie affect its popularity?
 - How does the spread of words in a movie affect its popularity?
+- How has the vocabulary used in movies' scripts evolved across the years?

 [//]: # (A list of research questions you would like to address during the project.)